 Profile Member - Start Setback

 Start Setback defines the distance from the start of the assembly path that the Profile Member starts.
+You can use a negative setback distance to make the Profile Member start before the path of assembly.

 Profile Member - End Setback

 End Setback defines the distance from the end of the path that the Profile Member ends.
+You can use a negative end setback distance to extend the Profile Member beyond the path of the assembly.

 Profile Member - Up / Down Offset